 This is a great video by Jen Schachter, she made a breathtaking Marie Antoinette foam wig, check it out!

 Below you will find some of the most commonly asked questions about making a foam wig.

 The kind of foam to use depends on the style and shape of the wig you intend to create.
 If it’s a flat, thin shape, you could use Eva foam or stiffened foam.
 However, for 3-dimensional or larger shapes, you should use styrofoam.
 It often gives a higher degree of control when carving out.

 This is largely dependent on the shape of the wig you intend to create.
 You have to be insightful enough to discern what the understructure shape looks like, and how you can carve that out.
 Making a foam wig requires a lot of insightfulness and creativity.

 Usually, an understructure is a combination of different shapes and structures that all come together to make one.
 Especially if your foam wig is a spikey design, you’ll need to sketch out a lot of aligning shapes.

 You need more than one size of foam to create your wig.
 The size of the foam that’ll be used for the base is different from the one that will be used for the substructure, and the overall structure.
 Although, keep in mind that the size also depends on the style of your wig.

-If the wig style has lighter strands as the outlay, you may want to use a thinner size to create it.
+If the wig style has lighter strands than the outlay, you may want to use a thinner size to create it.
 The same applies if the outlay is much thicker.
-For a basic structure, you can use a 2-millimeter size for the base, a 6-millimeter size for the substructure, and 10-millimeter for the overall coverage.
+For a basic structure, you can use a 2-millimeter size for the base, a 6-millimeter size for the substructure, and a 10-millimeter for the overall coverage.

 With these laid down steps, I trust you now have an idea about how to create a foam wig.
 If you have any questions, feel free to ask them in the comment section below.